Alien Sofa

 “The sofa?”

-In astonishment, Edgar watched the mauve sofa lose its special brilliance.
+The alien knocked him to the side.
+Spectral rays emanated from its eyes.
+The mauve sofa lost its special brilliance.
 In seconds, the sofa was an impenetrable ebony.

-Sated, the alien turned its baleful ray upon the groggy Edgar.
+Sated, the alien turned its baleful ray upon the groggy Edgar, who collapsed onto the black sofa.

-Much later, Edgar awoke with a splitting headache.
-Wincing, he noted that the pitcher and his highball glass were both empty.
+Much later, Edgar rose with a splitting headache.
+Wincing, he noted that the pitcher and his highball glass were empty.
 What an outrageous dream, he thought.

-His eyes widened with insight.
+But then his eyes widened with insight.
 Grabbing his notepad for tonight’s philosophy meeting, he wrote,

-Sci Fi
+a_update Sci Fi

 Leave a Reply